 Remaining degree requirements can be viewed in Campus Connection through the Academic Requirements Report.
 This report will show completed and remaining courses needed to earn a degree.
 (Any additional transfer credits received after initial evaluation will appear in Campus Connection when they are received and processed by our office.)

-The Transfer Credit Policy in its entirety can be found in the NDSU Bulletin: Transfer & Test Credit.
+The Transfer Credit Policy in its entirety can be found in the NDSU Catalog: Transfer and Test Credit.

 Re-Evaluation of Transfer Courses